Unsystematic vs Systematic Risk: Understanding Company-Specific vs Market Risk

 Unsystematic risk is defined as a risk that is unique to a specific company or industry.
 It is assumed that unsystematic risk can be reduced or even eliminated through diversification.
 In other words, don't hold all your eggs in one basket.

-For example, say you invest 100% of your portfolio in FB.
-If an event happens that affects FB directly (e.g. the company misses earnings) or an event happens that affects the broader tech industry in general (e.g. regulatory action), then your portfolio would be significantly impacted.
-Now say that you hold a well-diversified portfolio, where FB only represents 1% of your holdings.
-In this case, you would be affected a lot less by such events.
+For example, let's say you have $100,000 and invest 100% of your portfolio in Netflix (NFLX).
+If an event happens that affects NFLX directly (e.g., the company misses earnings) or an event happens that affects the broader tech industry in general (e.g., regulatory action), then your portfolio would be significantly impacted.
+Let's say such an event causes a 20% drop in NFLX's share price.
+In this case, you would lose $20,000 — ouch!

 For example, say you hold a well-diversified portfolio, but then an adverse event, such as the COVID-19 outbreak or the Russia-Ukraine war, happens.
-In this case, it doesn't matter how diversified your portfolio is, you will still be significantly impacted since the market as a whole is impacted.
+In this case, it doesn't matter how diversified your portfolio is, you will still be impacted since the market as a whole is impacted.

 Beta quantifies how sensitive an asset is to systematic risk.
 The higher an asset's beta, the more it will move in response to broader market movements.

 It's important to understand unsystematic vs systematic risk as you construct your portfolio.
 In general, you want both types of risk to be within a range that you are comfortable with.

 As mentioned before, a well-diversified portfolio can generally mitigate unsystematic risk.
 Within your equities portfolio, you might want to diversify across different types of companies, industries, and sectors.
 Within your broader portfolio, you might want to diversify across different asset classes, such as stocks and bonds.